kiranpjclement/Handling-Nan--SubML_Method/README.md

        Train a model with Age as target and remaining columns including survival, as features (Sbu_ML_model) Step3 -Use this trained model to predict the missing age values in original training Data.

+Step4 -Then as usual the Aged filled data set is used to create the model for predict the Survival.

 I have added an sample model just to demonstrate the flow, not aim to show the accuracy.
 Need to improve the sub_ML model to improve the Age prediction